Stay in an original art deco house or explore the famous São Jorge Castle from these cosy, upscale hotels in Portugal’s capital city.

 You’re in the centre of it all at the aptly named Brown’s Central Hotel, located in the Baixa neighbourhood.
 A stay at this hotel is not for those with chromophobia as it has a lime-green exterior and an eclectic collection of original artwork across its lobby and 84 rooms.
 Designer furniture – from Charles and Ray Eames to Arne Jacobsen – can be found in each room, along with Smeg kettles and Nespresso coffee machines.
 Don’t forget to enjoy the complimentary breakfast buffet every morning before hitting the streets.

 Fans of film noir will love to stay in this original art deco hotel, designed in 1940 by celebrated Portuguese architect Cassiano Branco.
 Among its unique features are a vintage barbershop and a library with local history books.
 Film buffs are only a short walk from the Cinemateca Portuguesa (Museum of Cinema) and the Cinema São Jorge, one of the city’s traditional arthouse theatres.
 Everyone else will enjoy the hotel’s location near the Avenida da Liberdade, a grand boulevard with several small public parks and some of the fanciest shops in town.

 Sarah Thibault contributed additional reporting to this article.

 Looking for more?
-You can book a stay with Culture Trip at one of these elegant luxury hotels and then set off to explore the city.
+You can book a stay with Culture Trip at one of these elegant luxury hotels or one of the best hotels in Lisbon for every traveller and then set off to explore the city.
 Whether you want to tick these must-visit attractions off your bucket list or spend some time admiring works of art in the best contemporary art galleries, there is something for everyone.
 After a long day, enjoy a delicious meal at one of these top restaurants and end the night with a drink at one of the best bars in Lisbon.